codyrhoads/ray-tracer/README.md

 # ray-tracer

 ## Parsing
 Parses Camera, Lights, Spheres, and Planes correctly.
 Comments are ignored.
-Ignores transforms for now.
+Ignores object transforms for now.

 ## Rendering
-Images are rendered correctly.
+planes.pov currently has lighting issues.
+Otherwise, images render fine with Blinn-Phong.

+Alternate rendering technique is not complete yet.

 ## Diagnostic/Testing
-All test commands (sceneinfo, pixelray, firsthit) are functioning as intended.
+All test commands (sceneinfo, pixelray, firsthit, pixelcolor) are functioning as intended.